rjl20/abc-tunebook/README.md

 To Do:

 * Write script to extract incipits, sorted by key and title
-* Write script to sort tunebook by title during build
+* Write script to create indexes by key and title
+* Separate cover page from tunebook, insert indexes
 * Write a better makefile
+* Improve formatting -- different margins for even/odd pages?